HackIllinois/api/README.md

 In order to simply API development `make` is used for building, testing, and running the API.
 All `make` commands can be run from the root of the repository and they will properly find and operate on all of the services.

 ### Building the API
 Run the following command from the root of the repository.
-The gateway and all services will be built to `$GOPATH/bin` which should be in your `$PATH` so you can start up any of them easily.
+The gateway and all services will be built into `bin`.
 ```
 make all
 ```